-It depends on where you’re at in your street photography journey, but it’s likely you’ve heard that it’s a popular focal length among street photographers.
-But why is that—why would so many street photography greats and enthusiasts alike have such an affection for this particular focal length?
+It depends on where you’re at in your street photography journey, but it’s likely you’ve heard that 28mm is a common focal length among street photographers.
+But why is that—why would so many street photography greats and enthusiasts alike have such an affection for 28mm street photography?

 Well, as with anything in photography, these things are subjective.
 With street photography that might be even doubly so because rarely is street photography done to please a commercial client; it’s usually done as an artistic craft, a labor of love.